Legal

 1. What Are Cookies

 This Cookie Policy explains what cookies Daveloper.ai sets, why we set them, and what choices you have.
-It should be read alongside our Privacy Policy.
+Read it alongside our Privacy Policy.

 2. Strictly Necessary Cookies